shaunazzopardi/useful-smart-contracts/README.md

 __universal-smart-contract.sol__: A smart contract that can be used as the entry-point of any other smart contract.
 Allows for updateable smart contracts while leaving the same entry-point active.

 __courier-service.sol__: An implementation of a signing to confirm delivery from a courier service.

+__useful-functions.sol__: Various useful functions -- currently (i) a function to check whether this a smart contract at a certain address.